WSWUP/agweather-qaqc/README.md

-# pyWeatherQAQC (Weather Data QAQC Script)
+# agweather-qaqc (Weather Data QAQC Script)

-Full documentation, as well as a working example, can be found here: https://wswup.github.io/pyWeatherQAQC/
+Full documentation, as well as a working example, can be found here: https://wswup.github.io/pyWeatherQAQC/ (Documentation URL will be updated soon.)

 References
 ----------